 Adapt or deal with being left behind.
 There’s no shortage of internet articles about how companies and firms must learn to evolve if they don’t want to get left behind.

-Radical CPA Jody Padar covered this exact topic at the AICPA Engage conference in Las Vegas when she sat down with Aaron Berson, the managing director of the Virtual Business Team at Gettry Marcus CPA, P.C.
+Radical CPA Jody Padar covered this exact topic at the AICPA Engage conference in Las Vegas when she sat down with Aaron Berson, CEO and cofounder of Fringe Accounting Company.
 The two also discussed the balance between being a CPA and a technologist, and what the most exciting new technology is.

 Check out the full interview below, and read on for an edited version of the interview.